-The Foodlink Community Kitchen is one of the most impressive and state-of-the-art commercial kitchens in the Rochester region.
+The Foodlink Community Kitchen is one of the most state-of-the-art commercial kitchens in the Rochester region.
 The relocation and expansion of the kitchen in 2016 allowed us to focus on three main pillars to build the health and wealth of our communities:

 By investing in state-of-the-art equipment, we continue to raise the bar on the nutritional quality of the meals we serve.
-We currently prepare and deliver nearly 5,000 meals daily — primarily to after-school programs that serve youth in the City of Rochester.
+We currently prepare and deliver thousands of meals daily — primarily to after-school programs that serve youth in the City of Rochester.
 Learn more

 We have enhanced our sliced-apple operations, which aims to provide healthy snack options for kids and spur economic development for regional farmers.
 We look forward to piloting other produce processing initiatives in the years ahead.
 Learn more

-Foodlink recently launched a one-of-a-kind culinary training program for individuals with barriers to employment.
+Foodlink recently launched a one-of-a-kind culinary training program — the Foodlink Career Fellowship — for individuals with barriers to employment.
 Participants in this program will graduate onto middle-skills jobs and earn a living wage that will help them avoid future dependency on the emergency food system.
 Learn more

 The USDA defines a “food desert” as “as parts of the country vapid of fresh fruit, vegetables, and other healthful whole foods, usually found in impoverished areas.
 This is largely due to a lack of grocery stores, farmers’ markets, and healthy food providers.”

 In many places, “food swamps” may be the more appropriate term because there is an abundance of food options from places such as corner stores, but it sorely lacks any nutritional value.

 Foodlink has several Food Access Programs in place to combat this issue.
 They include: